ambonvik/cimba/README.md

 give significantly faster execution due to simpler context switching between coroutines), then improved documentation, before returning to Windows to add a MVSC build chain.
 64-bit AMD64/x86-64 architecture only, no plans to add support for 32-bit CPU's.
-Other 64-bit architectures may happen later.
-Planned to go public once Linux version and half-decent documentation is done.